 Imagine would love to develop this page more.

-Please contact Summer with additional resources we can add.
+Please contact Summer with additional resources.

 Meditation holds the potential to help treat children suffering from traumas, difficult diagnoses or other stressors – a behavioral neuroscientist explains.